School Group Visits

 The History Center offers unique and fun family programming all year.

-The History Center joins with Marquette County 4-H to announce our new History Club.
+The History Center has joined with Marquette County 4-H to announce our new History Club.
 Youth ages 9-12 and parents are invited to join.
 This club will meet monthly.
 We will learn about local history through projects such as: building a diorama, role playing, local authors, traditional crafts, and the stories youth choose to explore.
 A great opportunity to meet new friends and create group or individual projects.
 Youth can also create exhibits for the Marquette County Fair, and win prizes.

 In the Trenches: